-Members are to be maintained in the most integrated setting.
+Members are to be maintained in the most integrated setting that is medically necessary and appropriate.
 To that end, members are afforded choice in remaining in their own home or choosing an alternative residential setting versus entering into an institution.